New project to convert 90,000 gallons of dairy manure per day into transportation fuel and other products

 John Haeckel, Founder and CEO of Clean Fuel Partners, added, “We look forward to Brightmark taking this facility to a new level.
 Their investment will create both long-term viability and increased manure processing for the surrounding area – a key goal behind the original cooperative development of the project with Dane County.”

 Farmers who are interested in providing additional manure as feedstock for the Madison digester should reach out to Brightmark Energy.
-In addition to the Dane County project, the company is currently developing similar biogas projects nationwide, and is actively seeking feedstock suppliers with an interest in collaborating on such efforts.
+In addition to the Dane County project in Wisconsin, the company is currently developing similar biogas projects nationwide, and is actively seeking feedstock suppliers with an interest in collaborating on such efforts.